 The O.N.
 Allen Soil and Environmental Microbiology Small Grants Program is a small-grant opportunity for UW-Madison graduate students and postdocs studying soil and environmental microbiology, supported by the O.N.
-Allen professorship in Soil Science, the WID Multi-Omics Hub, the Department of Plant Pathology, and the Department of Bacteriology.
-Submitted proposals were reviewed and selected by an NSF-style panel of students and postdocs with broad scientific backgrounds.
+Allen professorship in Soil Science, the College of Agricultural and Life Sciences, the WID Multi-Omics Hub, the Department of Plant Pathology, and the Department of Bacteriology.
+Submitted proposals are reviewed and selected by an NSF-style panel of students and postdocs with broad scientific backgrounds.

 We congratulate the seven recipients from Bacteriology, Botany, Geography, Molecular and Environmental Toxicology, and Plant Pathology.
 We also want to thank the panelists for their involvement in reviewing the submitted proposals- we greatly appreciate their time and effort in making this a successful program.

-2019 We are happy to announce the O.N.
+We are happy to announce the O.N.
 Allen Soil and Environmental Microbiology Small Grants Symposium.
-The symposium will be held on Thursday, May 2, 2019.
+The symposium was held on Thursday, May 2, 2019.

 Schedule of Events: